lichess-org/lila/README.md

 > This project source code is open for other developers to have an example of non-trivial scala/play2/mongodb application.
 You're welcome to reuse as much code as you want for your projects and to get inspired by the solutions I propose to many common web development problems.
 But please don't just create a public lichess clone.
 Instead, [embed lichess using an &lt;iframe&gt;](https://lichess.org/developers) into your website.

-> Also note that if I provide the source code, I do **not** offer support for your lichess instance.
+> Also note that while I provide the source code, I do **not** offer support for your lichess instance.
 I will probably ignore any question about lichess installation and runtime issues.

 ## HTTP API